zorkzou/MultiState/README.md

-# MultiState
+# MultiState@GWEV
-An interface program of approximate spin-orbit coupling for spin-forbidden reactions involving multiple spin states.
+The MultiState@GWEV (or MS@GWEV) program is an interfaced to Gaussian 16 (through the keyword `External`) to calculate spin-forbidden reactions involving multiple spin states.